veronicatesei/hcl-universal-orchestrator-chart/README.md

       uno.ingress.ingressClassName: nginx
       uno.ingress.baseDomainName: .k8s.uat.uno

-  If you are using OpenShift routes, set the following parameter is the **values.yaml** file to false:
+  If you are using OpenShift routes, set the following parameter in the **values.yaml** file to false:

       uno.ingress.enabled: false

+  To customize the Ingress, add annotations by editing the following parameter in the **values.yaml** file:

+      uno.ingress.annotations.xxxxxxxxx: yyyyyyyyy

+  For example:

+      uno.ingress.annotations.nginx.ingress.kubernetes.io/client-header-buffer-size: 8k

   To make sure HCL Universal Orchestrator trusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:

     uno.config.certificates.additionalCASecrets: certificatesecret